Binary Search Algorithm Code Template

 or <

-If you do not understand these details correctly, writing binary search becomes a mystical endeavor, with bugs left to chance.
-Anyone who has written it knows the struggle.
+If you do not understand these details correctly, writing binary search becomes a mystical exercise, with bugs only avoidable by sheer luck.
+Anyone who has written it knows this.

-This article explores several of the most common binary search scenarios: finding a number, finding the left boundary, and finding the right boundary.
-We will delve into the details, such as whether inequality signs should include an equal sign, and whether mid
+This article explores several common scenarios for binary search: finding a number, finding the left boundary, and finding the right boundary.
+We will delve into the details, such as whether inequality should include equality, whether mid

-should be incremented.
-Analyzing these differences and their causes will ensure you can write binary search algorithms accurately and flexibly.
+should be incremented, etc. Analyzing these detailed differences and their reasons ensures you can write a correct binary search algorithm flexibly and accurately.

-Additionally, for each binary search scenario, the article will discuss various code implementations.
-The aim is to help you understand the fundamental reasons for these subtle differences so that you won't be confused when you see others' code.
-In fact, there is no superior or inferior way to write it; use whichever method you prefer.
+Additionally, for each binary search scenario, this article will discuss multiple coding approaches.
+The aim is to help you understand the fundamental reasons for these subtle differences, so you won't be confused by other people's code.
+In practice, there is no best approach; use whichever you prefer.

 Zero, Binary Search Framework